jwhittaker/chzbot/notes/rpi_setup.md

 ### Keyboard Layout Change

-US 104 key.
-If you're not logged in through ssh, some of the symbols you input will be wrong. ssh can send the keyboard layout for its connected terminal so you will not see this.
+US 104 or 105 key.
+Some of the symbols you input will be wrong (pipe `|` for instance) until you change the keyboard. `ssh` can send the keyboard layout for its connected terminal so you may not notice.

 Paste this script and press enter

 ```
 KYBD="/etc/default/keyboard"
-sudo sed -i 's/XKBMODEL=.*/XKBMODEL="pc104"/g' "$KYBD" && \
+sudo sed -i 's/XKBMODEL=.*/XKBMODEL="pc105"/g' "$KYBD" && \
 sudo sed -i 's/XKBLAYOUT=.*/XKBLAYOUT="us"/g' "$KYBD" && \
 sudo sed -i 's/BACKSPACE=.*/BACKSPACE="guess"/g' "$KYBD" && \
 sudo sed -i 's/XKBOPTIONS=.*/XKBOPTIONS=""/g' "$KYBD"